wp-plugins/ml-slider/readme.txt

 == Changelog ==

+= 3.0.1 [19/08/14] =

+* Fix: Escape admin setting text fields
+* Fix: Escape admin tab names (thanks to Dylan Irzi for spotting and reporting this!)
+* Change: Allow shortcode parameters to be filtered

 = 3.0 [30/07/14] =

 **This is not a major update.
 We're just following the WordPress versioning conventions (3.0 comes after 2.9)**